Akron police shoot woman during chase - NewsBreak

 AKRON, Ohio (WJW)- Akron police say an officer shot a woman during a chase early Friday.

-Officers were called to the Oasis Bar on North Howard Street around 3 a.m.Shooting suspect previously killed Hermitage’s Dr. Moonda in murder for hire
+Officers were called to the Oasis Bar on North Howard Street around 3 a.m.Memorial walk for Deputy Yates to take place

 Police were told a 21-year-old victim was shot during a fight in the bathroom.
 She was already en route to the hospital when officers arrived.
 Sources say she is in critical condition.